3 great TV shows you can watch on Netflix this week

 - source

-Peak TV equals too much TV.
-But we’re here to make it easier to pick a new show to watch.
+Stuck on what to watch next?
+Look no further.
+We’re here to make it easier to pick what shows you watch on Netflix this week.

-We know what it’s like to spend too much time choosing what to binge-watch on Netflix, so every week we put together a list of three great shows for you.
+We know what it’s like to spend way too much free time choosing what to watch on Netflix, so every week we put together a list of three shows you can watch right now.

-We pick shows you can finish in a day, and some you can get started on.
+We pick shows you can finish in a day, and some you can just get started on binge-watching.
 We mix shows that have recently come onto the service with some old favorites you might have missed.

-From “Dear White People” to “Amazing Interiors,” here are three great TV shows you can binge-watch on Netflix this week:
+From The CW’s sci-fi series “The 100” to NBC’s “The Office,” here are three great TV shows you can binge-watch on Netflix this week:

 - source